 where $\rho_c$ is a large-$r$ cutoff.

-Figure \ref{fig:freeE} (a) and (c) show the $m_e$ dependence of the free energy which corresponds to D7 brane embeddings in Figure \ref{fig:D7Embs2}.
-As shown in the figure, there is first order phase transition at certain value of $m_e$.
-We scaled every parameter with the Weyl paramerter $b$.
-Near the phase transition points, there are three types of the embeddings, one is a Minkowski embedding and the others are the black hole embedding, see Figure \ref{fig:freeE} (b) and (d).
-The free energy graph says that D7 brane starts from the black hole embedding for $m_e \ll 1$.
-As $m_e$ increases there is a first order phase transtion from the black hole embedding to the Minkowski embeding at $m_{e}^*/b$.
-The embedding $B$ between the black hole embedding $A$ and the Minkowski embedding $C$ in Figure \ref{fig:freeE} (b), (d) always has a larger free energy than $A$ or $C$, and so it never be realized as a physical embedding.
+Figure \ref{fig:freeE} (a) and (c) show the $m_e$ dependence of the free energy corresponding to the embeddings in Figure \ref{fig:D7Embs2}.
+As shown in the figure, a first-order phase transition occurs at a critical value of $m_e$.
+All parameters are scaled by the Weyl parameter $b$.
+Near the transition point, three types of embeddings exist: one Minkowski embedding and two black hole embeddings, as illustrated in Figure \ref{fig:freeE} (b) and (d).

+The free energy indicates that the system is in the black hole embedding phase for $m_e \ll 1$.
+As $m_e$ increases, a first-order phase transition occurs from the black hole embedding to the Minkowski embedding at a critical value $m_{e}^*/b$.
+The embedding $B$ between the black hole embedding $A$ and the Minkowski embedding $C$ in Figure \ref{fig:freeE} (b), (d) always has a larger free energy than $A$ or $C$, and so it can never be realized as a physical embedding.